-- Retinal detachment may be caused by elevated blood pressure, tumor, trauma, and inflammation.
-Surgery may be an option in some situations.
-Other times, the blindness is permanent.
+- Retinal detachment may be caused by elevated blood pressure, tumor, trauma, or inflammation.
+Surgery may be an option in some situations, while in some cases the blindness is permanent.

 - Corneal ulcers, if left untreated, can do enough damage to cause vision loss or blindness in the affected eye.